DebasisPaul/dotNETjobInterview-QuestionsAnswers2022/C# Interview Questions & Answers/TopC#InterviewTopics.md

 - What are the advantages of generics in C#?
 - What are the disadvantages of generics in C#?
-- How would you explain the four fundamental concepts of object-oriented programming?

 - What is meant by dependency injection in C#?

 - What are boxing and unboxing in C#?